BISICLES for Ice Sheet in Climate applications

 BISICLES is a scalable AMR ice sheet modeling code built on the Chombo framework and is a part of the Community Ice Sheet Model (CISM).
 With a dynamical core based on the vertically-integrated model of Schoof and Hindmarsh (2011), BISICLES can resolve dynamically important regions at the sub-kilometer scale while using much coarser resolution where appropriate.
-BISICLES is a part of the PISCEES (Predicting Ice Sheet and Climate Evolution at Extreme Scales) ASCR-BER Scidac Applications Partnership.
+BISICLES is currently a part of the ProSPect ASCR-BER SciDAC4 partnership, and was a part of the PISCEES (Predicting Ice Sheet and Climate Evolution at Extreme Scales) ASCR-BER Scidac3 Applications Partnership.

 - Esmond Ng (LBNL)

 - Antony Payne, Victoria Lee (University of Bristol)